projet-prog-av/issue-tracker/README.md

 There are several reports you can use:

 - bug report:
-My game is not working, help me.
+My game is not working, help me. (fix compilation warnings before asking)

 - technical question:
 How to use that specific function.
 (Search the doc before asking)